 The most satisfying and simple Miso Glazed Salmon.
-A quick oven broil produces moist, buttery salmon that flakes away easily into big chunks.
-An easy, 5-minute glaze with Miso and Maple Syrup makes for a super appealing flavor profile.
+A 5-minute glaze with Miso Paste and Maple Syrup is easy and delicious.
+For moist, buttery salmon that flakes away easily and no mess — try oven broiling.
 A weeknight dinner option that’s fast, healthy, exciting, and delicious!
 YUM!

 Salmon is a dinnertime staple in my home — healthy, delicious, and quick.
-There’s so much to love about this rich, oily fish that’s full of good fats, antioxidants, and protein.
+There’s so much to love about this rich, fatty fish full of antioxidants.
+When paired with a simple and delicious Miso glaze — it becomes a weeknight staple that the entire family loves!

-*The only word of caution — watch carefully so the salmon doesn’t burn or overcook.
+*The only word of caution — every oven is different.
+Watch carefully so the salmon doesn’t burn or overcook.

 Ingredients: